atulvarshneya/quantum-computing/blogs/Short Note 01 - Superposition and Entanglement.md

 \frac{1}{\sqrt{2}}\left(\ket{00} + \ket{11}\right)
 $$

-Here again we see the same structure: superposition followed by conditional interaction leads to entanglement.
+We see the same structure: superposition followed by conditional interaction leads to entanglement.

 Strictly speaking, superposition and entanglement describe different properties of quantum states.
 Superposition can exist even in a single isolated system, while entanglement is a property of composite systems containing multiple parts.
 Yet operationally, entanglement almost always emerges through the mechanism described above.

 For this reason, it can be useful to think of superposition as the raw quantum ingredient, and entanglement as a relational structure that arises when superposed systems interact.

 This perspective does not diminish the importance of entanglement.
 On the contrary, entanglement is the resource that powers many quantum algorithms and protocols.
-But recognizing how naturally it grows out of superposition can make the conceptual landscape of quantum computing feel a little less mysterious—and a lot more intuitive.
+But recognizing how naturally it grows out of superposition can make the conceptual landscape of quantum computing feel a little less mysterious and a lot more intuitive.

 # Visual Depiction